OpenMDAO/OpenMDAO/openmdao/docs/user_guide/first_analysis.rst

 At the top of our run script, we import the remaining OpenMDAO classes that we will need to define our problem.

-All OpenMDAO models are built up from a hierarchy of `Group` instances that organize the components.
+All OpenMDAO models are built up from a hierarchy of :ref:`Group <openmdao.core.group.py>` instances that organize the components.
 Here the hierarchy is very simple, consisting of a single root group that holds two components.
-The first component is an `IndepVarComp` instance.
+The first component is an :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` instance.
 This is a special component that OpenMDAO provides for you to specify the independent variables in your problem.
 The second component is an instance of the `Paraboloid` class that we just defined.